-1 2 3 4 5 6 7 8 9 10 11 12 13 (ii) state that the commission has determined that there is no excess assessed value that may be allocated to the respective taxing units in the manner prescribed in subdivision (1).
-The county auditor shall allocate to the respective taxing units the amount, if any, of excess assessed value determined by the commission.
-The commission may not authorize an allocation of assessed value to the respective taxing units under this subdivision if to do so would endanger the interests of the holders of bonds described in subdivision (3) or lessors under section 25.3 of this chapter.
-(C) If: (i) the amount of excess assessed value determined by the commission is expected to generate more than two hundred 14 percent (200%) of the amount of allocated tax proceeds 15 16 17 necessary to make, when due, principal and interest payments on bonds described in subdivision (3); plus (ii) the amount necessary for other purposes described in 18 subdivision (3); 19 the commission shall submit to the legislative body of the unit 20 its determination of the excess assessed value that the 20 21 21 commission proposes to allocate to the respective taxing units 22 in the manner prescribed in subdivision (1).
-The legislative body of the unit may approve the commission's determination 23 24 or modify the amount of the excess assessed value that will be 24 allocated to the respective taxing units in the manner 26 prescribed in subdivision (1).
-20 27 • 27 (c) For the purpose of allocating taxes levied by or for any taxing 28 29 unit or units, the assessed value of taxable property in a territory in the 29 30 allocation area that is annexed by any taxing unit after the effective date of the allocation provision of the declaratory resolution is the 31 lesser of: 32 (1) the assessed value of the property for the assessment date with 33 respect to which the allocation and distribution is made; or 33 34 (2) the base assessed value.
-35 (d) Property tax proceeds allocable to the redevelopment district 35 36 30 37 under subsection $(b)(3)$ may, subject to subsection $(b)(4)$, be irrevocably pledged by the redevelopment district for payment as set 38 forth in subsection (b)(3).
-30 39 (e) Notwithstanding any other law, each assessor shall, upon 39 40 petition of the redevelopment commission, reassess the taxable 40 41 property situated upon or in, or added to, the allocation area, effective 41 on the next assessment date after the petition.
-74 on the next assessment date after the petition.
+1 (ii) state that the commission has determined that there is no 2 excess assessed value that may be allocated to the respective 3 taxing units in the manner prescribed in subdivision (1).
+4 The county auditor shall allocate to the respective taxing units 5 the amount, if any, of excess assessed value determined by the 6 commission.
+The commission may not authorize an allocation 7 of assessed value to the respective taxing units under this 8 subdivision if to do so would endanger the interests of the 9 holders of bonds described in subdivision (3) or lessors under 10 section 25.3 of this chapter.
+11 (C) If: 12 (i) the amount of excess assessed value determined by the 13 commission is expected to generate more than two hundred 14 percent (200%) of the amount of allocated tax proceeds 15 necessary to make, when due, principal and interest 16 payments on bonds described in subdivision (3); plus 17 (ii) the amount necessary for other purposes described in 18 subdivision (3); 19 the commission shall submit to the legislative body of the unit 20 its determination of the excess assessed value that the 21 commission proposes to allocate to the respective taxing units 22 in the manner prescribed in subdivision (1).
+The legislative 23 body of the unit may approve the commission's determination 24 or modify the amount of the excess assessed value that will be 25 allocated to the respective taxing units in the manner 26 prescribed in subdivision (1).
+27 (c) For the purpose of allocating taxes levied by or for any taxing 28 unit or units, the assessed value of taxable property in a territory in the 29 allocation area that is annexed by any taxing unit after the effective 30 date of the allocation provision of the declaratory resolution is the 31 lesser of: 32 (1) the assessed value of the property for the assessment date with 33 respect to which the allocation and distribution is made; or 34 (2) the base assessed value.
+35 (d) Property tax proceeds allocable to the redevelopment district 36 under subsection (b)(3) may, subject to subsection (b)(4), be 37 irrevocably pledged by the redevelopment district for payment as set 38 forth in subsection (b)(3).
+39 (e) Notwithstanding any other law, each assessor shall, upon petition of the redevelopment commission, reassess the taxable property situated upon or in, or added to, the allocation area, effective on the next assessment date after the petition.

-(f) Notwithstanding any other law, the assessed value of all taxable property in the allocation area, for purposes of tax limitation, property tax replacement, and formulation of the budget, tax rate, and tax levy for each political subdivision in which the property is located is the lesser of:

-(1) the assessed value of the property as valued without regard to this section; or

-(2) the base assessed value.
+- (f) Notwithstanding any other law, the assessed value of all taxable property in the allocation area, for purposes of tax limitation, property tax replacement, and formulation of the budget, tax rate, and tax levy for each political subdivision in which the property is located is the lesser of: - (1) the assessed value of the property as valued without regard to this section; or - (2) the base assessed value.